 Resources

 section that will be shared between the stacks.
-In our case, this is the /users
+In our case, this is the/users

-path parts:# Base Stack resources: Resources: ...
+# Base Stack resources: Resources: ...
 ApiGatewayResourceUsers: Type: AWS::ApiGateway::Resource Properties: RestApiId: { Ref: "ApiGatewayRestApi" } ParentId: { Fn::GetAtt: "ApiGatewayRestApi.RootResourceId" } PathPart: users ApiGatewayResourceUsersMe: Type: AWS::ApiGateway::Resource Properties: RestApiId: { Ref: "ApiGatewayRestApi" } ParentId: { Ref: "ApiGatewayResourceUsers" } PathPart: "me"

 # Child Stack provider: name: aws ... apiGateway: ... restApiResources: /users: Fn::ImportValue: postsapi-${opt:stage}-ApiGatewayResourceUsers /users/me: Fn::ImportValue: postsapi-${opt:stage}-ApiGatewayResourceUsersMe